craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 This region of the Old is known as the Cordon. [[#White-Flame Militants]] hold the majority of this area, and uses this outpost to supply and command operations within the Old performed by these soldiers.

 #### The Western Entrance
 The Western Entrance is one of the three formally operated gates in the walls that contain the Old.
-The standing orders of those stationed at the Western Entrance include both allowing entrants for a fee and disallowing, by fire and force, any unidentified persons from exiting.
+The standing orders of those stationed at the Western Entrance are exclusively to prevent unidentified persons from exiting the Old.

 Entering this gate leads directly to the area within the Cordon known as the Reserve.